DavidCibin/Emoji-Slot-Machine/README.md

 The slot machine here produced by me is the standard layout of the game,  featuring a screen displaying three reels that "spin" when the game is activated.

 Each reel consists of a series of 8 emojis displayed randomly when the spin button is clicked.
-Here are the emojis chose by me: 🤢 😱 😭 🤬 😃 🤑 💎 🎰.
+Here are the emojis chosen by me: 🤢 😱 😭 🤬 😃 🤑 💎 🎰.

 The game in this case starts with 50 points.